m4ttsch/omscs-notes-notes/computer-networks/dns.md

 The local resolver, on the other hand, will perform iterative queries.

-Each fully qualified domain name is expected to end with a “dot” (.), indicating the root of the DNS hierarchy.
+Each fully qualified domain name is expected to end with a "dot" (.), indicating the root of the DNS hierarchy.

 The IP addresses for the root servers - those that are authoritative for the root - may already be configured in the local DNS resolver.